krystin-lo/Decoder_ring/README.md

 When encoding mark the encode circle, write down your choice of words, and put down the number of shifts you would like it encoded in.
 [![caesar1.jpg](https://i.postimg.cc/kgp6Vvx3/caesar1.jpg)](https://postimg.cc/sM5DqS6w)

-You can find the output at the bottom of the image below.
+After submitting the form you can find the output at the bottom of the image below.
 The output will be highlighted.
 [![caesar2.jpg](https://i.postimg.cc/pXQ3X0Mr/caesar2.jpg)](https://postimg.cc/2V60076N)

 ## Polybius Square